cornish-tools/cornish-spellchecker/README.md

 - Find the [latest release](https://github.com/cornish-tools/cornish-spellchecker/releases).
 - Download the Mozilla XPI file.
 - In Thunderbird, go to Settings &#x2699; > Dictionaries &#128213; > Manage Your Dictionaries &#x2699; > Install Add-on From File.
 Select the downloaded XPI file.

-# Run

-## Hunspell

-A helpful tool is to use the `-m` flag to run morphological analysis:
-* po - part of speech
-* ds - cause of the affix

 # License